catalystneuro/spike-sorting-hackathon/index.md

 [SpikeForest](https://spikeforest.flatironinstitute.org/) projects), this hackaton is expected to provide a tangible contribution to the electrophysiology field to make new and integrate existing tools for the community.

-Come join developer of popular spike sorting tools including YASS, SpikeInterface, SpyKING CIRCUS, Mountainsort, and many more!
+Come join the developers of popular spike sorting tools including YASS, SpikeInterface, SpyKING CIRCUS, Mountainsort, and many more!

 ## Registration